 Hemlo Explorers Inc. (the "Company") was incorporated pursuant to the provision of the Business Corporations Act (of Alberta) on January 10, 2008.
 On July 21, 2008, the Company was authorized to continue its operations from the jurisdiction of Alberta to Ontario.
-On May 20, 2020, the Company changed its name from Canadian Orebodies Inc. to Hemlo Explorers Inc. The address of the Company's registered office is 141 Adelaide Street West, Suite 301, Toronto, Ontario M5H 3L5.
+The address of the Company's registered office is 141 Adelaide Street West, Suite 301, Toronto, Ontario M5H 3L5.
 Its principal business activity is the exploration of mineral properties.
 The Company is in the process of exploring its mineral properties and has not yet determined whether these properties contain reserves that are economically recoverable.
 The recoverability of the cumulative expenditures on mineral properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development, and upon future profitable production or proceeds from disposition of such properties.

-These consolidated financial statements of the Company have been prepared on the basis of a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future and that management does not intend to liquidate the entity, or has no realistic alternative but to do so.
-As at January 31, 2023, the Company had not yet achieved profitable operations, and had a net loss of \$1,527,284, accumulated deficit of \$42,457,931, and expects to incur further losses in the foreseeable future, all of which indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
-Realization values may be substantially different from carrying values as shown and these consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+These financial statements of the Company have been prepared on the basis of a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future and that management does not intend to liquidate the entity, or has no realistic alternative but to do so.
+As at January 31, 2024, the Company had not yet achieved profitable operations, had a net loss of \$1,259,398 (2023 -\$1,527,284) and had an accumulated deficit of \$43,717,329 (2023 - \$42,457,931), and expects to incur further losses in the foreseeable future, all of which indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
+Realization values may be substantially different from carrying values as shown and these financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
 Such adjustments could be material.
 The Company's ability to continue its operations and to realize assets at their carrying values is dependent upon its ability to obtain necessary financing and generate operational profit to meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
 The Company intends to raise additional financing to address the going concern issue.
 The success of the Company's endeavors cannot be predicted at this time.
 There is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.